-The Spend Down Calculator will tell you how much of your and / or your spouse’s assets (if married) must be “spent-down” before you can qualify for Medicaid long term care benefits.
-There are many factors that impact this amount such as the total value and financial structure of one’s assets, home ownership, marital status and state of residence.
-This tool is relevant only for persons aged 65+ that require long term care.
+The Spend Down Calculator will give you an approximate amount of your (and your spouse’s) assets that must be “spent-down” before you can qualify for Medicaid long term care benefits.
+There are many factors that impact this amount.
+This includes the total value and financial structure of one’s assets, home ownership, marital status, and state of residence.
+This tool is current for the calendar year 2024 and relevant only for persons aged 65+ that require long term care.

-Complete the form below to get started.
-Note when answering questions about assets, include assets held in trusts if either spouse’s name is on the trust.
+When answering questions about assets, include those held in trusts if either spouse’s name is on the trust.

-To be eligible for Medicaid long term care, applicants and / or their spouses must have “countable assets” less than their state’s asset limit.
-Any assets over the limit must be spent in a “Medicaid-compliant” fashion and without violating Medicaid’s look-back period.
-Non-liquid assets, such as property other than one’s primary residence, must be sold and that money must also be spent down.
-Except for limited exceptions, money or assets cannot be given away to family members.
+To be eligible for Medicaid long term care, applicants (and their spouses) must have “countable assets” at or under their state’s asset limit.
+Any assets over the limit must be spent in a “Medicaid-compliant” fashion without violating Medicaid’s look-back period.
+Non-liquid assets, such as property other than one’s primary residence, must be sold and the proceeds spent down.
+Except for limited circumstances, money or assets cannot be given away to family members.
 More.